cMadan/ElGateau/README.md

 		- Make a boot function (open, reset, draw {cake, 'ElGateau','cMadan',version}, some screen test, clear displays)

+		- Create an internal variable that maintains information about what is being displayed on the buttons, at the very least generic ('icon', 'text', 'blank') but could also be user-specified information ('cake','points')
+			+ Would need to be added into the ico variable, maybe should make ico into it's own class?

 1. Reorganize useful links from above (other APIs, fonts) into a useful list